GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

         // the bootstrapping happens.
         protected override void OnInitialized()
         {
-            // We separate bootstrapping of individual StateMachines, MonoSystems,
+            // We separate bootstrapping of individual StateMachines, and MonoSystems
-            // and EntitySystems into their own methods.
+            // into their own methods.
             InitializeGameStateMachines();
             InitializeGameMonoSystems();
-            InitializeGameEntitySystems();

             // Once bootstrapping is complete, we set the parent GameObjects
-            // of the StateMachines, MonoSystems, EntitySystems, and Controllers
+            // of the StateMachines, MonoSystems, and Controllers
             // to active, which allows them to begin executing
             // their Unity Lifecycle methods.
             SetParentsActive();